Vettel on pole for Red Bull in Italy

 Red Bull Racing have yet to get one of their drivers on the podium at Monza but Vettel, 92 points clear of Australian team mate Mark Webber with seven races remaining, should end that on Sunday.

-"I remember the last time and hopefully I am back on the podium tomorrow," he said, smiling.
+"I remember the last time and hopefully I am back on the podium tomorrow," he smiled.

-"I didn't have another half a second in the bag...Sebastian was mega-quick today," said Hamilton, who lapped in 1:22.725, of the demoralising gap between him and the 24-year-old Vettel.
+"I didn't have another half a second in the bag," said Hamilton, who lapped in 1:22.725, of the demoralising gap between him and the 24-year-old Vettel.

-"Clearly we are very competitive here so that's a great step," added the Briton, who will be hoping to get the jump on Vettel at the start.
+"Clearly we are very competitive here so that's a great step," he added.
 "But today in the last lap that (time) was untouchable for me."

 Button, who has been runner-up at Monza for the past two seasons, could only agree.